Rodrig79/Machine-Learning-Data-Analysis-Project/README.md

 Population: Estimated state population in 2019.
 Used to calculate Cases and Deaths per capita.

-<h3>Appropriate measures of the central tendency and dispersion for attributes:</h3>

 <h1> State Action on Coronavirus (Dataset #2) </h1><br>